 (I fell asleep during The Comedy)

-- The movie needed to be released in theatres during the 2012 calendar year.
+- The movie needed to be released in theatres (or on demand) during the 2013 calendar year.

 Notable Movies Not Seen;